learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 ```

-Refresh the app to verify that it's still working.
+If we go back to the browser we should see that everything is still working.

 Defining our action creator inside our component works just fine, but you can imagine that with a more complicated app where we need to implement more than one or two actions, this could get out of control quickly.
 A common pattern, therefore, is to create a separate folder to hold our action creators.

-Let's go ahead and create an `actions` folder inside the `src` folder.
-Then create a new file, `todos.js` and move our action creator from the `App` component into the new file.
-Don't forget to export the function so it will be available to our component.
+Let's go ahead and make an `actions` folder inside the `src` folder.
+Then inside that folder create a new file, `todos.js`, and move our action creator from the `App` component into the new file.
+Note that because the action creator is no longer defined inside our `App` component, we now need to define it with `const` and export the function so it will be available to our component.
+We also now need to pass the todo as an argument to `addTodo`.
 It should look like this:

 ```javascript
 // ./src/actions/todo.js